Good Practices for designing an email signature

 For instance: Insert a banner image

-Drag and drop 'Banner' image component to the design area
+Insert the 'Banner' image component into the design area

 Select the banner image

-Enter the appropriate Alt Tag and Image Titles and click the 'Apply' button
+Enter the appropriate Alt Tag and Image Title and click the 'Apply' button

 Set the image width to the required size